Usain Bolt: Personal life

 Bolt expresses a love for dancing and his character is frequently described as laid-back and relaxed.
-His Jamaican track and field idols include Herb McKenley and former Jamaican 100 m and 200 m world record holder Don Quarrie.
+His Jamaican track and field idols include Herb McKenley and former Jamaican 100 and 200 m world record holder Don Quarrie.
 Michael Johnson, the former 200 m world and Olympic record holder, is also held in high esteem by Bolt.

 Bolt has the nickname "Lightning Bolt" due to his name and speed.
 He is Catholic and known for making the sign of the cross before racing competitively, and he wears a Miraculous Medal during his races.
 His middle name is St. Leo.

 In 2010, Bolt also revealed his fondness of music, when he played a reggae DJ set to a crowd in Paris.
 He is also an avid fan of the Call of Duty video game series, saying, "I stay up late [playing the game online], I can't help it."